 Cirrocumulus clouds are those clouds which show up as long rows of small puffy white clouds.
 They’re notable because they look a little like the scales of a fish and can be spread across much of the sky.
 They show up during times of high convection are typically rather short-lived, dispersing quickly.
 This makes them fairly rare.
 They can form with frontal systems inbound, so they may indicate precipitation in about half a day.

 Cirrostratus clouds are very thin clouds which form in long sheets that cover the entire sky.
 Thanks to the fact that the clouds are so thin, when the sun shines through them it tends to get a halo effect, due to the way the clouds bend the light.
 Cirrostratus clouds may signal rain in 12 to 24 hours, and they are indicative that a warm front may be approaching the area.

-Multi-Level clouds are the clouds which span across different levels of sky.
+Multi-Level clouds are the clouds that span across different levels of the sky.
 Multi-level clouds are cumulonimbus clouds and nimbostratus clouds.

 Nimbostratus clouds are those which form above 2 kilometers (6600 feet) into the sky, but as they grow heavy with moisture they thicken and drop into the lower level of the cloud layers.
 Nimbostratus clouds are the clouds most people think of as rain clouds, and they comprise a thick, dark gray layer that covers the sky.
 They bring large amounts of rain and snow to widespread areas.